fedorkobak/knowledge/math/trigonometry/identities.md

 ## Product to sum

-All comes from formulas of trigonometrica functions of sum&difference.
+It all comse from the formulas of the trigonometric functions of sums and differences.

 ### Product of sines